 Class 3 eBikes

 Class 3 electric bikes are pedal-assisted up to 28 mph.
-Similar to Class 1 electric bikes, once you reach the top speed, the motor will cease its assistance, and only kick back in once you drop under the maximum velocity.
-Class 3 electric bikes tend to have higher capacity batteries, measured in Wh (watt-hours), as well as more powerful motors, to support longer rides and often more demanding terrain.
-With these features, Class 3 electric bikes also tend to be a bit more expensive than Class 1 electric bikes.
+Similar to Class 1 electric bikes, the motor will cease its assistance once you reach the top speed.
+Class 3 electric bikes tend to have higher capacity batteries, measured in Wh (watt-hours).
+They also have more powerful motors, to support longer rides and more demanding terrain.
+With these features, Class 3 ebikes also tend to be a bit more expensive than Class 1 ebikes.View Class 3 eBikes

 Class 2 eBikes

-We hope this helps answer any questions you may have had on the topic of ebike classes.
-Picking the right bike for you will depend on your riding style, the distances, and the terrain you most typically cover, as well as the type of routes you travel.
-For example, if you have a commute exceeding 10 miles, the speed and range that is afforded by a Class 3 bike may be the most practical and appealing option.
+We hope this helps answer any questions you may have had on electric bike classes.
+Picking the right bike for you will depend on your riding style, the distances, the terrain you cover, and the type of routes you travel.
+For example, if you have a commute exceeding 10 miles, the speed and range of a Class 3 bike may be the best option.

 Be advised: laws regarding electric bikes vary by state.
-New legislation is being passed every year as eBikes grow in popularity and in number.
+New legislation is being passed every year as eBikes grow in popularity.
 People for Bikes is one of our favorite resources for keeping up to date.

 Find Your Shop

 Which ebike is right for you?

 Sign up for our newsletter to get the latest on new bikes, tips and tricks for maintaining your Gazelle, special events, and more!